 After it receives your authorization agreement, FLEXONE will verify all information with a prenotification to your financial institution.
 Direct deposit will begin 10 calendar days following the prenotification.

-Use the following worksheet to track your eligible expenses.
+Use the worksheet on the back cover to track your eligible expenses.